NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Targeting Corporate Environment/rdp-bruteforce/README.md

   - IP Address: `192.168.10.10`
   - Domain: `soclab.local`
   - Vulnerable Users: Populated by **BadBlood**

+  Assuming the Attacker has the list of the names of the domain beacuse they got leaked.

 - **Attacker:** Kali Linux
   - IP Address: `192.168.20.30`